Children's University news and photos

 If you do anything amazing with your passport, we’d love to hear about it.

 Share any photos on stories with us, either via e-mail firstname.lastname@example.org, or via our Facebook page, and we’ll try to include these in our next newsletter.

-We saw well over 1,700 Norfolk children graduate in 2017.
-Last year was particularly exciting, with ten children collecting their certificate for 1,000 hours, which is our highest number yet.
+We have seen well over 1,000 Norfolk children graduate so far this year with hundreds more expected.
 We have been supported by some excellent new venues such as: